ReyesKor07/Point-of-Sale/README.md

-# Proyecto - Punto de Venta
+# Project - Point of Sale